Learn the Difference Between Empathy and Sympathy: Why It Matters More Than You Think

 Why the Difference Matters

-It might seem like splitting hairs, but the way we respond to others’ pain deeply influences our relationships.
+The way we respond to others’ pain deeply influences our relationships.
 Sympathy can unintentionally make someone feel isolated or misunderstood.
 Empathy, on the other hand, validates their emotions and creates a safe space for healing and support.
+Empathy leads to stronger connection because:

 • It reduces feelings of loneliness.